Mad pride: Founders

-Books and Articles
+Books and articles

-Mad Pride: A celebration of mad culture records the early Mad Pride movement.
-On Our Own: Patient-Controlled Alternatives to the Mental Health System, published in 1978 by Judi Chamberlin, is a foundational text in the Mad Pride movement, although it was published before the movement was launched.
+Mad Pride: A celebration of mad culture records the early mad pride movement.
+On Our Own: Patient-Controlled Alternatives to the Mental Health System, published in 1978 by Judi Chamberlin, is a foundational text in the mad pride movement, although it was published before the movement was launched.

-Mad Pride was launched shortly before a book of the same name, Mad Pride: A celebration of mad culture, published in 2000.
-On May 11, 2008, Gabrielle Glaser documented Mad Pride in The New York Times.
+Mad pride was launched shortly before a book of the same name, Mad Pride: A celebration of mad culture, published in 2000.
+On May 11, 2008, Gabrielle Glaser documented mad pride in The New York Times.
 Glaser stated, "Just as gay-rights activists reclaimed the word queer as a badge of honor rather than a slur, these advocates proudly call themselves mad; they say their conditions do not preclude them from productive lives."

 Culture and events

-In many countries such as Canada, UK, and Ireland, Mad Pride and disability pride is celebrated in July.
-There is a connection to Bastille Day, July 14, the day of storming and freeing individuals from Bastille in Paris, France in 1789.
-That event is now considered a symbol of Mad Pride, representing liberation and freedom.
+Mad pride and disability pride are both celebrated in July in many countries, including Canada, Ireland, and the United Kingdom.
+There is a connection to Bastille Day, a French national holiday which occurs annually on July 14 to commemorate the Storming of the Bastille on July 14, 1789.
+This event was adopted a symbol of mad pride, representing liberation and freedom.

-The Mad Pride movement has spawned recurring cultural events in Toronto, London, Dublin and other cities around the world.
-These events often include music, poetry readings, film screenings, and street theatre, such as "bed push" protests, which aim to raise awareness about the poor levels of choice of treatments and the widespread use of force in psychiatric hospitals.
-Past events have included British journalist Jonathan Freedland, and popular novelist Clare Allan.
-Mad Pride cultural events take a variety of forms, such as the South London collective Creative Routes, the Chipmunka Publishing enterprise, and the many works of Dolly Sen.
+The mad pride movement has spawned recurring cultural events in Toronto, London, Dublin, and other cities around the world.
+These events often include live music, poetry readings, film screenings, and street theatre.
+"Bed push" protests are one form of street theatre unique to mad pride events; their aim is to raise awareness about the barriers that prevent people from accessing quality treatment – which disproportionately affect people who are oppressed for other aspects such as race or class – as well as the widespread use of force in psychiatric hospitals.
+Past events have included British journalist Jonathan Freedland and novelist Clare Allan.
+Mad pride cultural events take a variety of forms, such as the South London collective Creative Routes, the Chipmunka Publishing enterprise, and the many works of Dolly Sen.